Registrations are open for 2020

 We'd like to welcome you to our TOM Ltd Facebook page.

-This page is the official page of Tournament of Minds where you can find the latest information hints, challenges, share ideas and check out our link to: 101 reasons to be involved in TOM.
+This page is the official page of Tournament of Minds where you can find the latest information.

 Please like, share and invite members of your school community to this page to help spread the work of TOM and to keep updated on what is happening with TOM throughout the year.